Rock Bottom (SpongeBob SquarePants): Broadcast and reception

 "Rock Bottom" originally aired on Nickelodeon in the United States on March 15, 2000, and was watched by 2.1 million households upon its release.
 The episode has largely received positive reception from critics and fans alike.
 As of 2022, the episode alongside its accompanying segment, "Arrgh!", rank No. 9 in the highest rated SpongeBob SquarePants according to IMDb.

 In 2011, Emily Estep of WeGotThisCovered.com ranked the episode No. 5 on her "Top 10 Episodes of SpongeBob SquarePants" list.
 She said "While 'Rock Bottom' is mostly a goofy episode, it's also one of the scarier episodes of SpongeBob."
 She added that the episode had "the ideal balance of cuteness and sheer terror" that made it very memorable.
 In 2021, Jordan Moreau, Katcy Stephan and David Viramontes of Variety ranked the episode No. 14 on their 15 best SpongeBob episodes list.
 They noted how the episode flips the usual dynamics of SpongeBob annoying people around him by putting SpongeBob in a setting weirder than him.
 In 2024, Andrew Firriolo of BuzzFeed ranked the episode No. 4 in their 25 Best SpongeBob episodes list.
 They highlighted the episode's writing and relatability factor (in the form of boarding the wrong bus) as positives.
 In 2025, Mike Bedard of /Film ranked the episode No. 10 in their 15 Best SpongeBob episodes list.
-The writer praised the episode's abundance of great jokes and commemorated it's memorability due to a scary atmosphere and SpongeBob being placed in an unusually terrifying situation.
+The writer praised the episode's abundance of great jokes and commemorated its memorability due to a scary atmosphere and SpongeBob being placed in an unusually terrifying situation.

 "Rock Bottom" is notable among SpongeBob fans and critics as one of the series' scarier episodes.
 In 2023, Guillermo Kurten, Fawzia Khan, and Robbie Robinson of CBR, ranked it No. 10 in their 20 Darkest SpongeBob episodes list.
 They pointed out that the episode's tone and setting, Rock Bottom, darkly contrasted with that of most of the regular series and its main location, Bikini Bottom.
 They also commented that the episode might host some commentary on mental health in the "hints of depression and anxiety SpongeBob feels in desperately trying to escape from his literal — and metaphorical — 'Rock Bottom.'"
 In 2023, J.S.
 Gornael of Collider ranked the episode No. 14 in their 10 Darkest SpongeBob episodes list.
 They praised the episodes dark and dimly lit atmosphere, creepy residents of the title town, and Tom Kenny's voice acting for effectively creating a chilling experience.